semperos/clj-webdriver/README.md

 # Selenium-WebDriver Support for Clojure

 This is a Clojure wrapper around the Selenium-WebDriver library.
-Almost all code (at this point) taken directly from [mikitebeka/webdriver-clj][webdriver-orig].
-I've not forked the repository because mikitebeka added jar files to his repo in past commits, which makes the repo itself rather large given the actual size of the source code.
+Credits to [mikitebeka/webdriver-clj][webdriver-orig] for the initial code for this project and many of the low-level wrappers around the WebDriver API.

 ## Usage